Bitcoin Verdict

 Report capital gains and losses on Form 8949

-Each taxable disposition (sale, trade, or spend) gets a line on Form 8949.
-You list the date acquired, date sold, proceeds, cost basis, and gain/loss.
-This is the form that tax software generates for you.
+Each taxable disposition (a sale, trade, or spend) gets its own line on Form 8949, where you list the date acquired, date sold, proceeds, cost basis, and the gain or loss.
+If that sounds like a lot of bookkeeping, it is - which is why this is the form your tax software fills in for you.

 03